gruvedrift/azure-app-services/iteration-2/README.md

 have
 to know what to query for when trying to retrieve useful and valuable information.

-### TODO add more info about what we can observe in Application Insights and in the log analytics workspace.

 ### 2. Configure application logging levels and destinations

 Telemetry data is great for understanding application behavior at a high level.